 "And they that gladly received his word were baptized" (Acts 2:41).
 They surrendered themselves to the Lord and subordinated their will to His.
 One of our greatest failures is our failure to completely and unreservedly capitulate to Jesus Christ when we obey the gospel.
 When writing about the liberality of certain brethren the apostle Paul gives this worthy commendation that they "first gave their own selves to the Lord" (2 Cor.
 8:5).
 The worldly minded church member either never completely surrendered to the Lord or else he subsequently rebelled.
 We not only must surrender to Christ but we must take up arms in defense of his cause.
-His is the ultimate victory and over us let it be the immediate and he called us out of the world.
-"If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you" (Jno.
-15:19).
-Too many try to hold the world by one hand and the Lord by the other, but the inconsistency will not succeed.
-"Love not the world, neither the things that are in the world.
-If any man love the world, the love of the Father is not in him.
-For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
-And the world passeth away, and the lust thereof: but he that doeth the will of God abideth forever" (1 Jno.
-2:15-17).
-So the Lord pleads, "Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you" (2 Cor.
-6:17).
+His is the ultimate victory and over us let it be the immediate one.